-The figures in Scotland as at 9 December 2020 are as follows:
+The figures in Scotland as at 8 December 2020 are as follows:

-- 897 new cases of Covid-19 reported which is 4.6% of these newly tested Of these 150 were in Lothian and 225 in Greater Glasgow and Clyde. - 39 newly reported deaths have been announced today of people who have tested positive within the last 28 days. - 50 people were in intensive care yesterday with recently confirmed Covid-19 which is 7 fewer than yesterday - 972 people were in hospital yesterday with recently confirmed Covid-19 which is 11 fewer than yesterday - The total number of positive cases in Scotland has risen to 102,372 - The number of deaths under this daily measurement is now 3,989

-National Records of Scotland announced their weekly figures on Wednesday stating that the total number of Covid-19 related deaths to 6 December 2020 is 5,868 This figure is calculated on a wider definition of deaths relating to Covid-19 than the daily figure reported by The Scottish Government.
-There were 232 deaths registered last week which is 20 fewer than the previous week.
+- 692 new cases of Covid-19 reported which is 5.5% of these newly tested Of these 133 were in Edinburgh and 189 in Greater Glasgow and Clyde. - 33 newly reported deaths have been announced today of people who have tested positive within the last 28 days. - 57 people were in intensive care yesterday with recently confirmed Covid-19 which is 2 fewer than yesterday - 983 people were in hospital yesterday with recently confirmed Covid-19 which is 9 more than yesterday - The total number of positive cases in Scotland has risen to 101,475 - The number of deaths under this daily measurement is now 3,950 deaths to 29 November 2020 is 5,634.
+This figure is calculated on a wider definition of deaths relating to Covid-19 than the daily figure reported by The Scottish Government.